jcolag/entropy-arbitrage/2023-07-20-high-ground.md

  > **DATA**: But the Elway Theorem proved to be entirely inaccurate.
 All research was abandoned by the mid-twenty-third century.

-I can only think of one Elway of relevance, especially at the time they wrote this, American football quarterback [John Elway](https://en.wikipedia.org/wiki/John_Elway), who became widespread in media by 1987, and led the Denver Broncos in a loss against the San Francisco 49ers the evening prior to this episode's airing.
+I can only think of one Elway of relevance, especially at the time they wrote this, American football quarterback {% wiki John_Elway|John Elway|en %}, who became widespread in media by 1987, and led the Denver Broncos in a loss against the San Francisco 49ers the evening prior to this episode's airing.
 I dig out all this utterly useless information---despite caring about football exactly as much as you probably expected *before* reading this paragraph---to make the point that they *definitely* meant John Elway.

  > **RIKER**: This is no way to live.